AMEDEO AIR FOUR PLUS LIMITED

-Amedeo Air Four Plus Limited (“AA4” or the “Company”) is a non-cellular company limited by shares, registered and incorporated in Guernsey.
-The shares in the Company (the “Shares”) were admitted to the Specialist Fund Market of the London Stock Exchange on 13 May 2015.
+Amedeo Air Four Plus Limited (LSE:AA4) (the “Company”) is a Guernsey domiciled company with shares admitted to trading on the Specialist Fund Market of the London Stock Exchange.

-The Company aims to provide Shareholders with an attractive total return comprising income, from distributions through the period of the Company’s ownership of the Assets, and a capital return, upon the sale of the Assets.
+The Company aims to provide Shareholders with an attractive total return comprising income, from distributions through the period of the Company’s ownership of the Assets, and capital, upon the sale of the Assets.